Timkor/nuxt-polyfill/README.md

    - Multiple features are bundled
    - Detect function can be called before loading the features
  - Support for server side polyfills
+ - Support for require array (necessary for Intl polyfill)

 ## Getting started
 ```